A. Schema format¶

 ** s <nowiki>{SIUnit, unitSymbol}</nowiki>

-Example: Part of the HED unit modifier specification.
+Example: Part of the HED unit modifier in .mediawiki format.

 '''Unit modifiers'''

-Value attributes give rules about what kind of value is allowed to be substituted
+Value classes give rules about what kind of value is allowed to be substituted for # placeholder tags.

-Example: Part of the HED value class specification.
+Example: Part of the HED value class for date-time in .mediawiki format.

 '''Value classes'''